 We certainly think Cowes week is a fun experience, but if you’re just visiting the island for sight-seeing and don’t have an interest in Cowes Week, do be aware that accommodation at this time will be more expensive than at any other time of year, and traffic levels will be increased.

 If you do want to visit outside the main tourism months, check out this handy guide to what’s on year round on the Isle of Wight, including attractions that are open throughout the year.

-And that sums up our suggested itinerary for two days on the Isle of Wight!
-We have a number of other posts in the works about visiting the Isle of Wight, which we’ll be adding to this post as they’re done.
-In the meantime, here are a number of resources you might find useful to help you plan your trip to the Isle of Wight and the wider UK.
+And that sums up our suggested guide to things to do on the Isle of Wight!
+Here are a number of resources you might find useful to help you plan your trip to the Isle of Wight and the wider UK.

 - A guide to Queen Victoria sights on the Isle of Wight

 - Our favourite photography locations on the Isle of Wight